 THE BADGER CULL

-At the Badger Trust we have openly opposed the cull since its inception; fighting legal battles, calling for scientific research and supporting groups on the ground.
+At Badger Trust we have openly opposed the cull since its inception: mounting and supporting legal challenges; calling for scientific research; running public educational campaigns; countering claims about the role of the badger in the fight against bTB; challenging the Government on its assertions; supporting badger groups on the ground – and more.
 Our stance has always been clear and remains the following:

 Badgers are not to blame: Badgers have been used as a scapegoat and demonised in the media despite the lack of scientific evidence.

 The science doesn’t support the culls: Independent experts and the Government’s own research does not support the culls as an effective strategy against bovine TB.

 Cattle should be the primary focus: Cattle are the main carriers and transmitters for bovine TB and we feel that the bovine TB strategy should focus more on cattle and less on badgers.

 As the voice for badgers in England and Wales, Badger Trust responded in depth to both the consultation and the call for views, and our releases with associated submitted documents set out in detail our arguments in both cases.
 We encourage anyone who wants to find out more to download and read them.
 The consultation closed on the 24th March 2021, and the call for views on the 21st April 2021.
 The Government has not advised what happens next but we stand ready to continue the battle for badgers and hope you will join us and support our campaigns as part of that.

 An excellent overall article on the badger cull was published by National Geographic in February 2021, which we contributed to.